- You have a duty to disclose all contracts worth over $150,000 within 45 days.

 - You should disclose any contracts you make with an Aboriginal business, regardless of the contract value.

-- The details you need to disclose depend on whether the contract is classified as class 1, 2 or 3.
+- The details you need to disclose depend on whether the contract is class 1, 2 or 3.

-- You generally don’t have to disclose any confidential information.
+- You generally don’t have to disclose confidential information.

-You must disclose any contract you make with a private sector supplier within 45 days of it coming into effect, so long as it’s over $150,000 including GST.
+You must disclose any contract you make with a private sector supplier within 45 days of it coming into effect, so long as it’s over $150,000 (incl GST).

 You must do this by publishing its details on the eTendering platform.
 You can also publish it on your agency website or another place if you want to.

 You must make sure this contract information stays public on eTendering for at least 20 days or until the contract is complete, whichever is longer.

 These requirements come from the Government Information (Public Access) Act 2009.

 For the purposes of your disclosure obligations, a contract is generally deemed to come into effect when you enter into it.

 However, if certain conditions need to be met for the contract to become enforceable, it only comes into effect once those conditions are met.